unixsurfer/anycast_healthchecker/README.rst

 * **stderr_file** Defaults to **/var/log/anycast-healthchecker/stderr.log**

-File to redirect standard error to
+File to redirect standard error to.
+The parent directory must be created prior the initial launch.

 * **stdout_file** Defaults to **/var/log/anycast-healthchecker/stdout.log**

-File to redirect standard output to
+File to redirect standard output to.
+The parent directory must be created prior the initial launch.

 JSON logging
 ************